 Wall Street is a must-watch for Michael Douglas admirers.

 2. Fatal Attraction (1987)

-Michael, who has played Dan, is brilliant in his performance, and it is one of the best roles to date.
+Michael, who played Dan, is brilliant in his performance, and it is one of his best roles to date.

 With their strong performances, both the lead actors have tried to induce the nightmare of the “consequences” and moral dilemmas that come with mistakes.